 - The Bastille - marvellously and atmospherically reconstructed - remains intact in 1793

-- Despite the research, Notre Dame has its later iconic spires which today make it a recognisable landmark
+- Despite the research, Notre Dame has its iconic 19th-century spire which today make it a recognisable landmark

 - The statue of Liberty is transferred from New York to Revolutionary Paris